AnonGuy/structure/write_up/README.md

 ![image](https://github.com/AnonGuy/Structure/blob/devel/write_up/images/StructureDecomposition.png?raw=true)
 Using procedural thinking, I have broken down my solution into five main problems:
 * **Web Scraper**
+   * The Web Scraper will be the system that communicates with MyLoreto.
+It will utilize the `requests` library to authenticate a MyLoreto session, and scrape the relevant HTML elements such as timetabled lessons, markbook grades and attendance data.
 * **Django Webserver**
+   *
 * **Object-relational Mapper**
+   *
 * **Web Dashboard**
+   *
 * **Mobile Application.**
+   *

 | Database Relationships | Data Flow Diagram |
 |:----------------------:|:-----------------:|